centrifugal/documentation/server/engines.md

 client.rpush("centrifugo.api", json.dumps(to_send))
 ```

-You send JSON object wth list of commands in `data`.
+You send JSON object with list of commands in `data`.

 Note again - you don't have response here as you are adding commands into Redis queue
 and they will be processed as soon as Centrifugo can.
 If you need to get response - you